makersacademy/bowling-challenge/README.md

 As a highly skilled solo bowler,
 So that I get the correct score for a frame in which I get a strike, I want to receive bonus points equal to the score for my next two rolls.

-As a solo bowler who gets a strike in the last frame, So that I get the correct bonus,
-I want to have two extra rolls.
 ```

 #### Version 4 - Frames

 ```